My Amazon Video Disappeared!

 Even so, today I’m here to tell you three things.
-First, there’s a glitch that can prevent Amazon Videos you own from showing up in video search results on Fire TV and the Amazon site.
+First, there’s a glitch that can prevent Amazon Videos you own from showing up in video search results on Fire TV and the Amazon site—including cases where you’ve bought the version “with bonus features” and are only shown the regular version in search, and are prompted to buy or rent it.
 Second, for the very first time since I started buying Amazon Videos, one of them actually did disappear from my Amazon Video Library last month.
 Third, Amazon resolved the problem to my satisfaction and I’m not going to stop buying Amazon Videos.

 You Know The Video’s In Your Library, But It’s Not Showing Up In Search

 A few months back I discovered this glitch: I knew the Amazon Video I wanted to watch was definitely in my library, but the Fire stick couldn’t find it via search: I had to scroll through all my video library manually to find it and play it.
 This happened because the video was not available for rental or purchase on the Amazon site at the time—which shouldn’t affect access for people who already own the video, but like I said, it’s a glitch.
 The same problem sometimes happens on the Amazon site.